 Approximately 70% of the hard drives we see for data recovery have damage on the disk surfaces and bad head(s) as a result.
 The only feasible method for recovering the data involves replacing the heads and this means purchasing an exact matching hard drive for cannibalizing head assemblies from.
 We often consume 3, 4, or even 5 sets of heads in the pursuit of data.
 Now if a single parts drive costs $80, it isn’t hard to see that the costs add up quickly and if you only get paid if successful how many parts drives will the average DR company buy.
 Interestingly enough, a lucrative business of selling older hard drives to data recovery companies at ridiculous prices has resulted.

 There are many so called recovery companies that are actually marketing companies with little technical skill.
-There are many of these type companies operating in the Toronto area and throughout Canada.
 Essentially they advertise “too good to be true data recovery pricing” in order to attract as many cases as possible and then recover the easiest cases and declare the rest unrecoverable (a real crime and disservice to everyone).

 Providing a fixed rate for data recovery is very difficult.